max-su/lol-chime/README.md

 *   OCE
 *   TR
 *   RU
-*   If we don't have your region please blame rito!
+*   If we don't have your region please blame rito & their chinese overlords.
+Sorry CN/SEA!

 FSM Diagram of Query Control Flow
 -------